DataDog/documentation/content/en/mobile_testing/mobile_tests/results.md

 ### Screenshots and actions

-Every executed test step contains a screenshot of the step action, the step description, starting URL for a given step, step ID, and step duration.
+Every executed test step contains a screenshot of the step action, step action name, step ID, and step duration.

 ## Failed results